-The pilots of American Eagle voted on Monday to ratify a tentative agreement reached last month between their Air Line Pilots Association bargaining committee and airline management.
+Bankrupt AMR moved a step closer to its goal of saving $1.25 billion a year in employee-related costs as the pilots of American Eagle voted last Monday to ratify a tentative agreement reached between their Air Line Pilots Association bargaining committee and airline management.
+Of the regional airline’s some 3,000 pilots, 85 percent cast ballots.
 Seventy percent of participating pilots voted in favor of the agreement.
-Of the airline’s some 3,000 pilots, 85 percent cast ballots.